 pick our battles with our cats.
 For instance, many cats love

 Friskies, 9-Lives, and Fancy

 Feast varieties that contain by-products and we all know how picky cats

 can be and how important it is for them to eat - especially when they

 are ill or are diabetic and must eat on schedule.

 rescued from the euthanasia list at our

-Tyke is now 15 years of age and is in
+Tyke is now 19 years of age and has

-great shape.
-He still runs up and down
+great shape and still runs up and down